nilmtk/nilm_metadata/docs/source/dataset_metadata.rst

                     (e.g. references to academic papers or web pages).
                     Also briefly describe the contents of each reference (e.g. does it contain a description of the metering setup?
-Or an analysis of the data?
+Or an analysis of the data?)
                     Related to the 'relation' DCMI element.
 :contact: (string) Email address
 :institution: (string)
-:description: (string) DCMI element
+:description: (string) DCMI element.
+Human-readable, brief
+              description.  e.g. describe sample rate, geo location etc.
 :number_of_buildings: (int)
 :schema: (string) The URL of the NILM_metadata version (tag) against
          which this metadata is